-Therefore, in order to raise participation levels, HEI yet not holding the ECHE should be encouraged to apply to it.
+Therefore, in order to raise participation levels, HEI yet not holding the ECHE will be encouraged to apply to it.

-Likewise, national mobility consortia should be encouraged for the diversity of institutions they allow and for the possibility of such mobility consortia applying to different actions under the Erasmus+ Programme and/or other EU and international programmes and projects.
+Likewise, national mobility consortia will be encouraged for the diversity of institutions they allow and for the possibility of such mobility consortia applying to different actions under the Erasmus+ Programme and/or other EU and international programmes and projects.

 Potential complementarities and synergies regarding common objectives between Erasmus+ and other EU instruments and flagship Programmes are foreseen.
-As so, it is hoped that better synergies and complementarities will increase coherence between expenditure Programmes and allow effective cooperation to respond adequately to societal challenges.
+As so, better synergies and complementarities will increase coherence between expenditure Programmes and allow effective cooperation to respond adequately to societal challenges.
 These programmes are supported by different instruments, with independent modus operandi and intervention logic, different modes of management and architecture.
 For these reasons their interaction can generate converging effects.
-Therefore, synergies should be sought whenever feasible and bringing more added value.
-In this regard, it should be noted that the "Seal of Excellence", to be awarded to projects that although meeting the required quality criteria cannot be funded due to budgetary restrictions, so that such projects may apply for alternative funding, is foreseen within the framework of the Erasmus+ Programme 2021-2027.
+Synergies should be sought whenever feasible and bringing more added value.
+With the "Seal of Excellence", to be awarded to projects that although meeting the required quality criteria cannot be funded due to budgetary restrictions, projects may apply for alternative funding, as foreseen within the framework of the Erasmus+ Programme 2021-2027.

-5.2 European Universities Initiative
+b.
+European Universities Initiative